 I'm being harassed...what should I do?
 When is harassment unlawful?
 What is sexual harassment?

-1. Not all "harassment" or bullying is unlawful.
+1. Not all harassment or bullying is unlawful.
 Whether there is anything the law can do for you depends on the nature of the harassment or hostile work environment and the motive.
 If your boss mistreats and abuses everyone (an "equal opportunity" jerk), there might not be a legal remedy.
 If possible, consult with an attorney to help sort this out and consider your options.
 To find a law firm, call the Boston Bar Association Lawyer Referral Service (617-742-0625) or the Massachusetts Bar Association Lawyer Referral Service (617-654-0400).

-3. If you think you're being sexually harassed or harassed because of your race/color, national origin, age (over 40), sex, disability, religion, sexual orientation/identity/expression or other protected category, or because you have complained about unlawful discrimination, you need to consider whether to file a complaint with the Massachusetts Commission Against Discrimination (MCAD).
+2. If you think you're being sexually harassed or harassed because of your race/color, national origin, age (over 40), sex, disability, religion, sexual orientation/identity/expression or other protected category, or because you have complained about unlawful discrimination, you need to consider whether to file a complaint with the Massachusetts Commission Against Discrimination (MCAD).
 If you fail to file a complaint at the MCAD within 300 days of any harassment, you might lose the right to take further legal action.

-4. About sexual harassment
+3. About sexual harassment

 Sexual harassment (including same-sex harassment) is a form of discrimination.
 There are two main categories of sexual harassment: "Quid pro quo" harassment and "hostile work environment" harassment.